GabsEdits/gxbs.dev/content/blog/posts/next-steps-for-aplós.md

 Of course, all of this is still just an idea, and didn't get to the point to actually start working on it.
 But I am quite excited about the idea of Safí, and I am looking forward to working on it.

+If everything goes well, inital development will take place on [aplosdev/safi](https://github.com/aplosdev/safi) repository.
+We will see how it goes from there.

 I will write more posts about it if it turns into a reality.
 Till then, stay tuned! 🚀